ph4r05/ledger-app-monero-1.42-vuln/ledger_monero_vuln02.md

 - `sc_sub`, `sc_add` removed
 - `get_subaddress_secret_key_with_ephemeral` added

-The new vulnerability uses smaller set of provided API functions, requires less assumptions and uses the provided functions very similarly to the original Monero codebase client, which makes it difficult to avoid.
+The new vulnerability uses a smaller set of provided API functions, requires fewer assumptions and uses the provided functions very similarly to the original Monero codebase client, which makes it difficult to avoid.